ericjang/ericjang.github.io/resume.markdown

 **2022 - 2026** Vice President of AI, [1X Technologies](https://1x.tech)

+- Joined as the first California employee and helped 1X become a household name in Silicon Valley.
+[Order your NEO](https://www.1x.tech/neo)!
 - Built out the AI team, which works on RL whole body controllers, VLAs, VLMs, World Models for NEO, simulation, data engine.
 - Trained lots of models for EVE and NEO.